Indigenous Youth become Marine Biologists in Training

 Back to Posts

-Each day after school, 16 girls from nine Indigenous communities across BC and Alberta signed onto their computers and logged in for a free after-school program about marine biology.
+Each day after school, 16 girls from nine Indigenous communities across BC and Alberta logged onto their computers for a free after-school program focused on marine biology.

-For an hour and a half each day, the students were transfixed as they learned about influential women from across the world who are leading the charge to protect the ocean in their home communities, led their own scientific experiments and created a report based on a research question of their own choosing.
+For an hour and a half each day, the students were captivated as they learned about influential women from around the world who are leading efforts to protect the ocean in their home communities.
+They conducted their own scientific experiments and created reports based on research questions of their own choosing.

 Training Future Scientists